AMSUCF/DHProgramming/index.md

 * ["DSC #12: The DSC and the New programming Language," Katherine Bowers, Quinn Dombrowski, and Roopika Risam](https://datasittersclub.github.io/site/dsc12.html)

 #### Additional References
-* Additional References will be shared during the workshop.
+* Additional References will be updated during the workshop.